 1. Apply for Graduation

 Complete Application: The Undergraduate and Professional Degree Application is available online through myWSU student center.
-If you need help, steps for completing the application may be found here.
+If you need help, please see the steps for completing the application.

-For the deadline to apply for graduation, check the Graduations Deadlines on the WSU Academic Calendar.
+For the deadline to apply for graduation, check the Graduations Deadlines on the WSU Graduation Calendar.